 Unlike a petrol car, with an electric car it is possible to utilise home grown energy to power your car.
 Charging your electric car from sunshine is just one of the major benefits of having a home solar panel system installed.

 For some homeowners despite home charging being cheaper than public charging or petrol miles, many still consider how it will impact the cost of their electricity bill.
 Especially as electricity prices are on the rise.
-However, making the change to green clean energy, and charging your electric car from solar energy, is a great way to not only save on your electricity bill, but to gain free miles too!
+However, making the change to green clean energy, and charging your electric car from solar energy, is a great way to not only save on your electricity bill with solar, but to gain free miles too!

 Let’s do the maths shall we.
 Considering that the average car in the UK drives an average of 7,400 miles a year, that’s the equivalent to 2114 kWh of additional electricity that needs to be accounted for.
 Based on 1kWh equally 3.5miles.
 That means if you were to charge your electric car 100% off solar energy instead of the average 28p per kWh, you would be saving yourself £591.92 a year.
 It is likely that you will spend more each year on charging, as you are likely to use public charging points to top up too.

-So are electric cars cheaper to run?
 The answer is simply yes.
 Not only do electric cars eliminate tailpipe emissions, which makes them better for the environment, and require minimal servicing, they also have a lower cost per mile compared to petrol cars.

 If you are a UK homeowner looking to charge your electric car the cheapest way possible contact our green team to install a home EV Charger or Solar PV System so you can run your car from the sun.